 Be wary of cold callers

-Last year the Government announced a number of new measures to better protect savers.
+In 2017, the Government also announced a number of new measures to better protect savers.
 These measures include a ban on all pensions cold calling, and that extends to emails and text messages too.

 Also, HM Revenue and Customs rules are being tightened to stop scammers opening fraudulent pension schemes, and the Government will be taking action to help prevent the transfer of money from occupational pension schemes into fraudulent ones.

 Double check on the FCA’s Scamsmart website to see if your offer is a known scam, and whether the person calling is a fraud.
-Make sure they’re on the FCA Register or call the FCA contact centre on 0800 111 6768 to check they're authorised.
+Always make sure they’re on the FCA Register or call the FCA contact centre on 0800 111 6768 to check they're authorised.